Foundation Scholarships

 External Scholarships

 Below you will find external scholarship resources.
-We encourage you to do your research to find what fits your needs and do NOT apply to scholarships that ask for any form of payment.
+We encourage you to do your research to see what fits your needs and do NOT apply to scholarships that ask for any form of payment.

-- Applicant must be enrolled in or accepted into an accredited college or university within the United States for the Spring 2025 semester.
+- Applicant must be enrolled or planning to enroll as an undergraduate or graduate student within the U.S. for the Fall 2025 semester.

-- Applicant must be pursuing an undergraduate or graduate degree.
+- Applicant must be pursuing a major or minor in legal studies.

 Moving Forward Scholarship – $1,000